DraftKings Missouri promo code pre-registration: Bet $5, get $300 in bonus bets instantly

 Missouri sports betting preview

-The Missouri Tigers basketball team is 5-0 on the season and the next game on the schedule will be a matchup with South Dakota on Thursday.
-Dennis Gates is hoping to take the Tigers dancing for the third time in four years and there are a handful of critical matchups on the schedule before SEC play begins in January.
-Missouri will play at Notre Dame on Dec.
-2, at Kansas on Dec.
-7 and then on a neutral floor against Illinois on Dec.
-22.
+The Kansas City Chiefs will host the Indianapolis Colts today at 1 p.m.
+ET and they're facing the prospects of going under .500 during the second half of the season for the first time in the Andy Reid era.
+The Chiefs are off to a 5-5 start and sit ninth in the AFC playoff picture, a game behind the Jaguars for the last wild card spot and three games behind the Broncos in the division with both teams holding the head-to-head tiebreaker.

-Meanwhile, the Kansas City Chiefs are in the unfamiliar position of chasing a playoff spot in the AFC this season after a 5-5 start.
-The Chiefs will host the Colts (8-2) on Sunday at 1 p.m.
-ET and a loss would put the franchise under .500 during the second half of the season for the first time in the Andy Reid era.
-Kansas City's first game after wagering becomes legal on Dec.
-1 will be at home against the Texans on Dec.
-7.
+Meanwhile, the St. Louis Blues beat the New York Islanders on Monday 2-1 to improve to 7-9-6 on the season.
+They're next in action against the New York Rangers on the road on Monday with puck drop scheduled for 7 p.m.
+ET.
+They'll also visit the New Jersey Devils on 7 p.m.
+ET on Wednesday to wrap up a five-game East Coast road trip.

-St. Louis Cardinals fans will have to wait a while before they can wager on games, but the St. Louis Blues are 19 games into their season.
-They'll be on the second stop of a five-city road trip when they take on the Philadelphia Flyers on Thursday.
-The Blues are 6-9-5 this year and sit seventh in the NHL Central and they'll play at home against the Anaheim Ducks on the day that sports betting in Missouri goes live.
+The Missouri Tigers basketball program is 5-0 on the season and Dennis Gates is gearing up for a huge December of non-conference action before SEC play begins.
+The schedule includes road trips to Notre Dame and Kansas on Dec.
+2 and 7, then Braggin' Rights against Illinois in St. Louis on Dec.
+22. However, before those matchups, they'll have South Carolina State at home on Tuesday at 8 p.m.
+ET and then Cleveland State at home on Friday at 2 p.m.
+ET.

 Check out the brand new DraftKings Missouri promo code to get $300 in bonus bets instantly after your first $5 wager: